 Driving in the nation’s second fastest-growing state means you’ll have more and more company on the road.
 Luckily, by following all of the car insurance requirements for Utah, you can enjoy the ski slopes, canyoneering and kayaking without worrying about bumping into a new friend on the way there without proper coverage.
 This guide will point you in the right direction.

 Want to skip to the car insurance quotes?
-Jump to the front of the line.
+Start comparing real rates instantly.

 Utah drivers face a few minimum requirements in order to meet car insurance compliance.
 These include liability insurance minimums of $25,000 per person for bodily injury, $65,000 per accident for bodily injury and $15,000 per accident for property injury.
 For savvy auto insurance buyers, this translates to 25/65/15.
 Remember: Be sure to keep proof of your insurance on hand at all times, as you could be cited even if you’re compliant with these minimums.

 Don’t know what those numbers mean?
 Check out our liability coverage page.